kjpye/blog/ParsingBinaryFiles/7-regex.md

     token specificbyte { <byte> <?{$<byte>.made == 0xBD}> }

-but that would get very tedious (and error-prone) very quickly.
+but that would get very tedious (and error-prone, and probably slow) very quickly.
 Instead, we have 256 declarations of the form

     my token byte17 { \x17                         { make 0x17; } }
     my token byte28 { \c[LEFT PARENTHESIS]         { make 0x28; } }